University of Illinois Chicago

 Research at UIC finds the answers that transform lives

-Whether it’s discovering new ways to reduce the spread of HIV, developing imaging techniques that detect aggressive cancers, or visualizing the blood vessels of the brain in our Electronic Visualization Laboratory, University of Illinois at Chicago researchers improve the health and well-being of communities both urban and rural, local and global.
+Whether it’s discovering how early drinking affects the brain into adulthood, creating functional artificial leaves or determining why intermittent fasting works to lose weight, University of Illinois Chicago researchers improve the health and well-being of communities both urban and rural, local and global.

 By almost every measure, UIC is a key driver in the economic vitality of the city and the state.